 Structure billing payments with more frequent, smaller milestones to maintain a constant influx of money, recommends Silvio Dobrovat, President of Hometelligent in the San Francisco Bay Area.

 “If you’re running multiple projects and they all have micro-milestones, then you’re constantly getting paid,” Dobrovat says.

-Breaking up a large phase needs to be proportionate to the size of contractor and project, but is appropriate for multiple, larger-scale projects in the $200,000 range, he says.
+Breaking up a large phase needs to be proportional to the size of contractor and project, but it’s appropriate for multiple, larger-scale projects in the $200,000 range, he says.
 For example, in a new house build, you could break up the foundation phase into three milestone payments for forms, rebar, and pouring.

 Bid on profitable projects

 A company’s cash flow problems can result from underbidding or underbilling.
 Make sure your company bids on profitable projects by submitting accurate estimates with pricing that covers your costs and grows profits.

 Tracking past project budgets creates more accurate estimates and bids for future projects.
 Necessary calculations include job-site labor, materials, equipment costs, overhead, and profit margin.

 Clearly outline the scope of a project so clients understand what costs include.
 Depending on the type of project, clients may be willing to pay more if they see your proposal considers all potential issues and includes greater attention to detail.

 ServiceTitan’s software lets you create detailed construction estimates where you can requisition materials directly from the estimate, and upload photos to the project to share with customers.
 Project managers can build estimates using your most up-to-date equipment and material pricing (see tip #4), as well as your current inventory.

 Our project-tracking page provides at-a-glance details for tracking project costs, as well as initiating key actions, such as changing the scope of the project, ordering materials, creating purchase order documents, and invoicing.